Sidhatescode/personal-OS-fork/README.md

-# stupid-emails
+# personal-os
-A simple Python script to tag your G-Mail with AI + a custom prompt you set.
+A simple Python script to categorize your notes,thoguhts,ideas,reflections etc with AI + a custom prompt you set.

+ignore bewlo (to be changed)

 ![Alt text](https://i.imgur.com/QVF3yVX.gif)